isabella232/advertising-cloud-learn.en/help/main/analytics-analysis-workspace-a4adc.md

 description: Learn how you can use your Advertising Cloud data to create visual reports in Adobe Analytics Analysis Workspace.
 ---

-# Introduction to Workspace and Reporting Advertising Cloud Data (A4AdC)
+# Introduction to Analysis Workspace for Reporting Advertising Cloud Data (A4AdC)

 Learn how you can use your Advertising Cloud data to create visual reports in Adobe Analytics Analysis Workspace.